Skip to main content

 • If your system does not include systemd, you can run /usr/local/taos/bin/taosd to start TDengine manually.

 You can use the TDengine CLI to monitor your TDengine deployment and execute ad hoc queries.
-To open the CLI, you can execute taos in terminal.
+To open the CLI, you can execute taos (Linux/Mac) or taos.exe (Windows) in terminal.
+The prompt of TDengine CLI is like below:

 taos>